londonhackspace/acnode-cl/hardware/README.md

 For doorbot roles, we typically build the readers into standard socket boxes with blanking plates.
 Exterior card readers will need a suitably watertight enclosure with a watertight button.
 RJ45 termination to a modular jack is typically within the enclosure rather than external as on most of the acnode role readers.
+PN532 RFID reader module: Set to HSS mode.
+Elechouse V4.
+Order direct from Elechouse.
+Do not skimp on ordering from aliexpress or ebay, because there are huge numbers of clones with AWFUL antenna matching circuitry.